Worcester tornado: Buildup to storm

-On the morning of June 9, the low pressure system had moved northeastward into Ontario near the south end of Hudson Bay.
+On the morning of June 9, the low-pressure system had moved northeastward into Ontario near the south end of Hudson Bay.
 An occluded front extended south from it, towards a triple point with a warm front and cold front near the northern end of Lake Superior.
-The warm front extended southeast across New York, Pennsylvania, and New Jersey, and over the course of the day moved northeast, bringing warm, moist, unstable air into the New England area, including Massachusetts.
+The warm front extended southeast across New York, Pennsylvania, and New Jersey and over the course of the day moved northeast, bringing warm, moist, unstable air into the New England area, including Massachusetts.
 In the mid-atmosphere, the elevated mixed layer was still in place, keeping storms from forming earlier in the day before maximum temperatures were reached.
 By afternoon, temperatures in Worcester had reached 80 F, with a dew point of 66 F; in combination with cold air aloft, this meant that atmospheric conditions were very unstable and conducive to severe weather.
+Along with this, amplified wind shear was present into the afternoon of June 9, which made conditions in the atmosphere supportive of supercell development and the formation of tornadoes.

-Forecasters at the National Weather Service office in Boston believed that there was a possibility for tornado activity in the area, but decided not to include it in their forecast for the day in fear that they would cause panic among local citizens.
+Forecasters at the National Weather Service office in Boston believed that there was a possibility for tornado activity in the area; however, they did not include such an advisory in their forecast, fearing that people might panic unnecessarily.
 1953 was the first year that tornado and severe thunderstorm warnings were used, so forecasters compromised and issued the first severe thunderstorm watch in the history of Massachusetts.
-Most news reports only made mentions of possible thunderstorms.
-Because of this, the tornado struck with little to no warning for residents.
+Most news reports only mentioned possible thunderstorms.
+This caused the tornado to strike with very little warning to the residents.